germinateplatform/germinate-training-ebi/README.md

 This training was created for the EMBL EBI course 'Plant genomes: from data to discovery'

+To get started click <a href="index.html">index.html</a>

 We will use the Germinate Demo database for this training which can be accessed from https://germinate.hutton.ac.uk/demo.

 There may be more content here than we can cover in the course but don't worry, you can bookmark this page and come back again in the future.